djbigzzz/mystartupai/README.md

 **Your AI co-founder who won't let you build the wrong thing.**

-Built for the Solana Colosseum Cypherpunk Hackathon | Qualifying for 3 side tracks ($40k total bounties)
+Built for the Solana Colosseum Cypherpunk Hackathon

 ---